Hampton Roads Ecumenical Lodgings and Provisions - HELP programs.

 When ready, rehousing will offer support in many other ways.
 The programs will assist people with locating stable housing that is appropriate for their needs in as short of a timeframe as possible.
 If and when possible, and also based on the funding that is available, there may be one time financial support for expenses such as security deposits or application fees.
 The staff will try to also help participants find subsidies or enter long-term housing programs.

 Hampton Roads Ecumenical Lodgings and Provisions Food Pantry is for when the household budget is under pressure.
 Members of the Hampton Virginia community can turn centers for free, short-term emergency food assistance.
 Depending on the results of an application process, visitors to the pantry are provided with a three-day supply of groceries.
 It depends on donations from partners such as Emergency Food and Shelter Program, local churches, and the national Feeding America Organization.
+There are other resources available in the community too, and find Virginia free food pantries for the low income.

 The case management from the social workers were set up to be a unique and comprehensive.
 It will tackle all barriers faced daily by low-income families.
 There is also support for senior citizens as well as the disabled.
 Everything will help them gain self-sufficiency for their goals.
 It includes, as needed, the following.